-After successful completion of this module, the students:
+After successful completion of this module, the students are able to:

-- have an up-to-date knowledge of the most important materials in the field of energy science,
+- identify the most important materials in the field of energy science

-- can explain the working principles of energy conversion and storage devices (batteries, fuel cells, solar cells supercapacitors etc),
+- explain the working principles of energy conversion and storage devices (batteries, fuel cells, solar cells supercapacitors etc)

-- can name factors which determine the performance of functional materials for these devices,
+- name factors which determine the performance of functional materials for these devices

-- can analyse and evaluate pros and cons for future viability of functional materials for energy provision, conversion and storage.
+- analyse and evaluate pros and cons for future viability of functional materials for energy provision, conversion and storage

 Courses, Learning and Teaching Methods and Literature